gabcastro/IR-Unisinos/README.md

 |---|---|--|

 # Application data
-The project's premise is to use a search String informed by the user, to find the words in a file in PDF format.
+The project's premise is implement a search engine application with the objective of do a ranking of documents according to their similarity with a string informed by the user.

-# Business rules
+# Business rules -
+- The application must read all PDF documents located in the location informed by the user and create the vector space model (Vector Space).
-- The words that are located in the text will be informed in lowercase.
+- All the words located in the text will be informed in lowercase.
-- In the case of multiple words, the logical operator between them must be informed.
-The accepted logical operators will be **AND** and **OR**.
-- Operators must be written in capital letters, while the words consulted in small letters.

-The application should return the following results, based on the query performed.
+- The application should return the following results, based on the query performed.
+- The project consists of implementing a search engine application with the objective of producing a ranking of documents according to their similarity with a string informed by the user.
+- All words entered must be used as a basis for creating the ranking, that is, the application must consider the use of the AND operator.
+Important: the operator does not need to be informed and the words that make up the string can only be separated by spaces.
-- If OR operator is used, the application must return the number of occurrences of each of the queried words.
+- The creation of the vector space must consider the removal of stop words and the reduction of each term to its stem (stemming).
-- If AND operator is used, the application must return if the two words were found in the text, together with the number of occurrences of each one of them.
+- In order to facilitate the creation of the ranking, the inclusion of the vocabulary of each document in the vector space must consider the number of occurrences of each term.
-It is important to note that the words may appear in the document in more than one format.
-For example, the word aplicação can also appear as Aplicação, APLICAÇÃO, aplicacao, etc.

-# Next steps

- - TODO: Implement stemming logic
+- The application must contain an option to save the vector space in file in CSV format.
+- The application must store each query in the SQLite database.
+The data stored are: date, time, search string, ranking of documents and similarity value of each document.
+- The application should display the ranking of documents on screen, along with the similarity with the search string.
+If two or more documents have the same similarity score, they can be presented in any order (considering only the position of documents with the same score!).